 Thanks for reading and shoot me a note in the comments whether you’ve already found relief strategies or just need a place to feel supported.

-Read Part 2 of this post for more information on treatment and what I’ve learned since this article was posted.
+Read Part 2 for more information on what I’ve learned since this post was first published.